rhylvin2022/base_code/README.md

 This project template is fully prepared and structured based on my own development standards.
 It includes the architecture, patterns, and setup that I personally use when building Flutter applications.
 No external guides or references were used in creating this base code.

 ---

-# Base Code (Assessment Version)

-This repository also includes a version of the base code used for an **assessment project** I am completing for a company I aim to work for.

-## Purpose

-This version demonstrates my development approach, coding style, and architectural structure using my personal base setup.

-## Key Features

-* Same core functionalities as my primary base code
-* Tailored adjustments depending on the assessment requirements
-* Clean, maintainable, and scalable architecture showcasing my Flutter development capabilities

-If you're reviewing this for assessment purposes, this reflects how I build the foundation of my actual production applications.